The 12 Best Home Air Purifiers (Because Your House Is More Polluted Than You Think)

 2. Best Multiuse Air Purifier: Dyson HP04 Pure Hot+Cool Air Purifier

-All of Dyson’s products are game changers, but Abby Hepworth, PureWow’s associate editor, thinks this product is top-notch.
+All of Dyson’s products are game changers, but Abby Hepworth, PureWow’s fashion editor, thinks this product is top-notch.
 She says, “I know it’s expensive, but I love my Dyson air purifier.
 It’s almost entirely silent, and it can also act as a heater and a fan.
 But really, the most fascinating thing is that you can track the quality of your air on the app (as well as the little screen on the purifier itself) so you can see exactly what it’s pulling from the air.
 Mine was a gift, but if you have the money to spend, this guy is really worth it.”

 3. Best Air Purifier for Allergies: Blueair Blue Pure 121 Air Purifier